 Most importantly, patients and their representatives will make up at least 50 per cent of the assessment team, which will give them the opportunity to drive developments in the health services they receive locally.

-For more information you can read the letter in full.
+For more information you can read the letter in full (the letter is now available on our archived website).